Banner Health

 Treatment for retinoblastoma is personalized to your child’s condition.
 Your provider will work closely with you to choose the best options.
 The goal is to remove the cancer, save vision and protect your child’s overall health.

-What if it is not treated?
+Complications if retinoblastoma is not treated

 • Vision loss

-• Eye damage or loss
+• Permanent eye damage or loss

 • Increased risk of future cancers